 For many individuals who might be struggling with an addiction to drugs or alcohol, it may be said that the addiction arose from a spiritual void.
 Reestablishing a sense of spirituality in one’s life through addiction recovery begins with comprehensive treatment.

 In the throes of an active addiction, change is even more difficult to implement.
-However, it is important to know that practicing spirituality is something that can begin at any point of the recovery journey.
+However, it is important to know that allowing God to change your character and practicing spirituality is something that can begin at any point of the recovery journey.